Abstraction, Up-to Techniques and Games for Systems of Fixpoint Equations: Comparison to the Bonchi/Pous Algorithm

 In order to do this, the algorithm performs an on-the-fly determinization and constructs a bisimulation relation $R\subseteq \Pow{Q}\times \Pow{Q}$ on the determinized automaton.
 This relation has to satisfy the following properties: \begin{itemize} \item $\{q_1\}\,R\,\{q_2\}$ \item Whenever $X_1\,R\,X_2$, then \begin{itemize} \item $\delta_a(X_1)\,R\,\delta_a(X_2)$ for all $a\in\Sigma$ (\emph{transfer property}) \item and $X_1\cap F\neq\emptyset\iff X_2\cap F\neq\emptyset$ (\emph{one set is accepting iff the other is accepting}) \end{itemize} \end{itemize} Due to the up-to technique there is no need to fully enumerate $R$.
 Instead in the second item above, it suffices to show that $\delta_a(X_1)\,c(R)\,\delta_a(X_2)$ where $c(R)$ is the congruence closure of $R$, i.e., the least relation $R'$ containing $R$ that is an equivalence and satisfies that $X_1\,R\,X_2$ implies $X_1\cup X\,R\,X_2\cup X$ (for $X_1,X_2,X\subseteq Q$).
 A major contribution of \cite{BP:NFA} is an algorithm for efficiently checking whether two given sets are in the congruence closure of a given relation.
 Here we will simply assume that this procedure is given and use it as a black box.

 We will now translate this into our setting: the lattice is $L = \Pow{\Pow{Q}\times \Pow{Q}}$ (the lattice of all relations over the powerset of states) with inclusion as partial order.
 The basis $B$ consists of all singletons $\{(X_1,X_2)\}$ where $X_1,X_2\subseteq Q$.
-That is, we consider Case~2 of \S\ref{sec:on-the-fly-special}.
+That is, we consider the setting of of \S\ref{sec:on-the-fly-special}.

 The behaviour map $f$ is given as follows: $f(R) = f^*(R)\cap C$ where

 We want to solve a single fixpoint equation $R =_\nu f(R)$ where we are interested in the greatest fixpoint.
 In particular, we want to check whether $(Q_1,Q_2)\in R$ (where $Q_1 = \{q_1\}$, $Q_2 = \{q_2\}$) or alternatively $I = \{(Q_1,Q_2)\}\subseteq R$.